 - 1. Parents/guardians shall be notified by school officials as soon as possible. - 2.
-If the parent(s) come to the school or consent to permit the officer(s) to interview the student, a private place for the interview shall be provided. - 3.
-If the parent(s) cannot come to the school and do not consent to the interview, the police should be advised to either bring a warrant, court order or juvenile petition or arrange to interview the student off the school grounds. - 4.
-Parental notification/permission shall not be required if the student is an alleged victim of abuse by the parents.-
+If the parent(s)/legal guardian(s) come to the school or consent to permit the officer(s) to interview the student, a private place for the interview shall be provided. - 3.
+If the parent(s)/legal guardian(s) cannot come to the school and do not consent to the interview, the police should be advised to either bring a warrant, court order or juvenile petition or arrange to interview the student off the school grounds. - 4.
+Parental/legal guardian notification/permission shall not be required if the student is an alleged victim of abuse by the parents/legal guardians.-